-This seems like an unlikely, maybe even oxymoronic topic.
+This seems like a strange, maybe even oxymoronic topic.
 Yet because of the simple nature of a rock, you may soon experience the most profound understanding of human rights you have ever had.
 So bear with me a moment while I set the stage.

 This special rock is from my flower bed.
 For me, it represents the extraordinary yet ordinary citizen of the US.
 It’s just another rock but there is not another one exactly like it anywhere in the universe.
 I keep it on my desk while I write about rights.

 Galaxies and Rocks

 Rocks, or their equivalent, make up most of the mass of the galaxies.
 Our planet is almost entirely solid, loose, or liquid rock.
 And the galaxies appear to be the same.
 Now I say all these rocks have rights, and if they do, it seems like we ought to know what they are.
 Let me show you what they are.

 I’ll bet you have some rocks in that flower bed closest to your door.
 If you have the fun of working in that flower bed, you may decide that your rights supersede the rights of those rocks, and you will move them to some other place.
 Rocks have rights?
 Stay with me a minute because here’s the thing:

 You can remove a rock from its place but you can’t remove its space from the rock.

 The space a stone occupies belongs to that stone.
 It owns that space.
 That space is the property right of that stone and there is not a thing you can do about it.
 That property right is natural, inalienable and immutable.
 Rocks have rights.
 You bet.
 Not sure?
 Then how are you going to keep that stone from taking up its space?